kastone/typingGameC3/README.md

-Demo'ing git init one more time :)
+Demo'ing git init one more time :) asldfkjasldfjasdlsadf